-Meghan Markle Previously Had A Pet Cat Named Archie — And Why The Name Might Be Honoring Her Dad
+Meghan Markle Had A Pet Cat Named Archie, But The Name Could Be In Honor Of Her Dad

 However, the friend also believes that the name might be a way to honor her estranged father.

-Thomas Markle has not spoken to his daughter since before her wedding, after he staged photos with the paparazzi and then dramatically had to cancel his attendance at the royal wedding due to health complications.
+Thomas Markle has not spoken to his daughter since before her wedding after he staged photos with the paparazzi and then dramatically had to cancel his attendance at the royal wedding due to health complications.

 The friend claimed that young Meghan was “obsessed” with the Archie comics and would often spend weekends with her dad going down to the comic book store.